 2. YOU DON’T ALWAYS GET WHAT YOU WANT, BUT YOU MIGHT GET WHAT YOU NEED

 I remember the first host family offer that I got.
-It was from an Asian family of Buddhist doctors who lived in Manchester.
+It was from an Asian family of Buddhist doctors who lived in the very heart of Manchester.
 They had one seven-year-old daughter.
 My responsibilities would be to take her to school and play a little bit with her after school.
-Havin’ fun and not doing anything – it seemed perfect!
-Everything was going great, I wanted to book the ticket… But then things fucked up.
-The family had quit the program and went on holiday to New Zealand.
-And I?
-I was there hating the world because of the occasion that I’ve missed.
+Nothing more.
+Having fun and not doing anything – it seemed perfect!
+I was pretty excited about this opportunity but just before I was about to book a flight… They moved out to New Zealand and that was it.

 In the end, instead of to Manchester, I moved to Winchester.
-It was a small town… Nope, wait.
-I actually arrived at the village about 6 km from the city.
-What’s more, the buses went like four times per day.
+It was a small town… No, wait.
+I actually lived in a village 6 km away from the city.
+What’s more, the buses went like four times per day only.

-I admit that I choose the family a little bit too quickly.
-Honestly, the vision of an English village wasn’t very convincing for me.
+I admit that I chose this family a little bit too quickly.
+Honestly, vision of an English village wasn’t very convincing for me.
 I took the offer only because I was quite desperate but…

 This choice turned out to be surprisingly accurate!

-Why?
-Because of a few reasons.
 First of all, Winchester is such a wonderful and friendly city, that visiting it ALWAYS ended up with me having a great humour.
-There are the most cordial people there!
 I don’t know the antonym of “overwhelming”, but that’s how I would define this city.

 At least as long as the cows don’t get there.

 Conclusion?
 Well, nothing new that my dreams about metropolitan city didn’t come true.
 That’s what usually happens in my life.
-In this case tho, I never regretted that I live in Winchester.
+In this case though, I never regretted that I lived in Winchester.
 And believe me – if you ever visit it, you’ll understand why!